 In all Canadian jurisdictions other than Québec, a plaintiff class in Canada need only be capable of clear definition and have two or more members.
 There is no 'numerosity' threshold to meet to justify a class proceeding, although in examining the class the court will have regard to whether the certification of a class action will be a preferable procedure for the fair and efficient resolution of the common issues.
-Similarly, there is no 'predominance' threshold.
-Canadian courts are satisfied to certify a class action simply to resolve a few issues relevant to advancing the litigation of individual members of the class (known as a 'common issues' trial).
+Similarly, while there is no "predominance" threshold in most provinces, proposed class actions in Ontario and Prince Edward Island can only be considered the "preferable" procedure if the common questions of fact or law they raise "predominate over any questions affecting only individual class members."
+Canadian courts are satisfied to certify a class action simply to resolve a few issues relevant to advancing the litigation of individual members of the class (known as a "common issues" trial).